Boaedon fuliginosus Care Guide

 🧭 Life stage differences

-Babies or slings should start in smaller secure enclosures such as 25 x 15 x 15 cm or a small rack tub for hatchlings, secured carefully.
-Smaller starter housing makes feeding, shedding or molting, hydration, and waste easier to monitor.
+Hatchlings should start in smaller secure enclosures such as 25 x 15 x 15 cm or a small rack tub for hatchlings, secured carefully.
+Smaller starter housing makes feeding, shedding, hydration, and waste easier to monitor.
 Adults need the full planned enclosure, stronger locks or lids, and more stable environmental zones.
 Do not buy a young animal unless the adult housing, food supply, and legal responsibilities are already realistic.

 House snakes are forgiving only when the enclosure is secure and not too exposed.
 A hatchling that refuses meals often needs tighter hides, more cover, and a smaller feeding space rather than higher heat or repeated handling.